fawazshohiebar/petroaddhub/content/collections/pages/en/home.md

             content:
               -
                 type: text
-                text: 'Global Food Week brings together diverse sectors that showcase the full spectrum of the food and agriculture value chain.'
+                text: 'Global Food Week brings together top exhibitors from across the food, agriculture, and innovation sectors.
+Visitors will meet industry leaders, explore cutting-edge products, and discover solutions that are shaping the future of global food systems.'
         image: leaders.png
   -
     type: set